westfort42/school/software-engineering/pre-midterm.md

 ######What Is A Requirement?
 Each requirements should outweight the cost of development, contribute to the solution of the current problem, be expressed using a clear and consistent notation, be unambiguous, be logically consistent, lead to a system of sufficient quality, be realistic within available resources, be verifiable, be uniquely identifiable, and should not over-constrain the design of the system.

+####Object-Oriented Software Engineering
+This means we get to use UMLs.
+The course also focuses on Java.
+So what is object orientation?
+I actually can't bring myself to write about it, it's already been talked about so much up until this point.
+You know what it is.

+At this point, you're probably going to want to invest in some UML building software or web tool cause this keeps coming up.